poplatek/payment-methods-book/mobilepay/README.md

 - a way to mimic payment terminal payments via two mobile phones
 - capture API allows for reservation payments
 - refund amount API allows for refunds
-- can be used to pay inside of other apps, see video: http://publisher.qbrick.com/Embed.aspx?mcid=E2B7A340A6500CCE
 - locked screen purchases
 - mobile to mobile payments, e.g. in a restaurant table
+- can be used to pay inside of other apps, see video: http://publisher.qbrick.com/Embed.aspx?mcid=E2B7A340A6500CCE
+- digital receipts, see video: publisher.qbrick.com/Embed.aspx?mcid=6D7FD2A7A6500CCE

 MobilePay offers:
+- a solution for many Nordic banks, cards and bank accounts
 - a solution for paying invoices via MobilePay Invoice
-- digital receipts, see video: publisher.qbrick.com/Embed.aspx?mcid=6D7FD2A7A6500CCE
 - a bonus system for small companies
 - loyalty programs for large chains
 - WeShare solution